peterdri/ece-communications-labs/_ece450/lab3/coherent-fsk-demodulator.md

 Notice that in this noiseless system, the two signals are redundant.
 The same performance would be obtained by only observing the output of a single matched filter.

-{% include alert.html title="Deliverable Question 4" content="Once noise is added, imagine a situation where the decimated output of one MF stream is near to but not exactly zero.
+{% include alert.html title="Deliverable Question 5" class="info" content="Once noise is added, imagine a situation where the decimated output of one MF stream is near to but not exactly zero.
 What do you expect at the output of the other decimated MF?"%}

 Disable all of the *QT GUI Time Sink* blocks.
 Remove the `0*` from the *Noise Source* $$\sigma$$ parmeter.